Bozo the Clown: Franchises and licensing

 Unlike many other shows on television, "Bozo the Clown" was mostly a franchise as opposed to being syndicated, meaning that local TV stations could put on their own local productions of the show complete with their own Bozo.
 Another show that had previously used this model successfully was fellow children's program Romper Room.
-Because each market used a different portrayer for the character, the voice and look of each market's Bozo also differed slightly.
+Because each market used a different actor for the character, the voice and look of each market's Bozo also differed slightly.
 One example is the voice and laugh of Chicago's WGN-TV Bob Bell, who also wore a red costume throughout the first decade of his portrayal.

 The wigs for Bozo were originally manufactured through the Hollywood firm Emil Corsillo Inc. The company designed and manufactured toupees and wigs for the entertainment industry.
 Bozo's headpiece was made from yak hair, which was adhered to a canvas base with a starched burlap interior foundation.
-The hair was styled and formed, then sprayed with a heavy coat of lacquer to keep its form.
-From time to time, the headpiece needed freshening and was sent to the Hollywood factory for a quick refurbishing.
+The hair was styled and formed, then sprayed with a heavy coat of lacquer to maintain its form.
+Occasionally the headpiece needed freshening, and was sent to the Hollywood factory for a quick refurbishing.
 The canvas top would slide over the actor's forehead.
 With the exception of the Bozo wigs for WGN-TV Chicago, the eyebrows were permanently painted on the headpiece.

 In 1965, Harmon bought out his business partners and became the sole owner of the licensing rights.
 Thinking that one national show that he fully owned would be more profitable for his company, Harmon produced 130 of his own half-hour shows from 1965 to 1967 titled Bozo's Big Top which aired on Boston's WHDH-TV (now WCVB-TV) with Boston's Bozo, Frank Avruch, for syndication in 1966.
 Avruch's portrayal and look of Bozo resembled Harmon's more so than most of the other portrayers' at the time.
 Avruch was enlisted by UNICEF as an international ambassador and was featured in a documentary, Bozo's Adventures in Asia.